feddelegrand7/BARIS/README.md

 ```

 The **n\_page** argument is used to specify the number of pages to
-search for according to the pagination of the API, by default its value
+search for according to the pagination system of the API, by default its
-is equal to 20.
-Now, in order to choose a dataset, let’s have a look at
+value is equal to 20.
+Now, in order to choose a dataset, let’s have a
-two columns, the id and the title of each dataset.
+look at two columns, the ID and the title of each dataset.

 ``` r